flowingones/cargo-parcel/src/README.md

 ## Features:

 - Based on `TSX` components
-- Server-side rendering first.
+- Server-side rendering first
 - Reactive state in the frontend
+- Ships zero javascript to the browser by default
-- Small bundle size in the frontend (3.5kb).
+- Small bundle size in the frontend (3.5kb)

 ## On the roadmap (Not implemented yet)